terryaney/Documentation.Camelot/KatApp.md

 - [v-ka-highchart Series Data Options](#v-ka-highchart-series-data-options) - Explains how to set properties on individual data points for each series.
 - [v-ka-highchart Property Value Parsing](#v-ka-highchart-property-value-parsing) - Explains how the RBLe Framework parses values from the CalcEngine to convert them into Highcharts property values.
 - [v-ka-highchart Language Support](#v-ka-highchart-language-support) - Explains how to control the UI culture/localization of the chart.
+- [v-ka-highchart Format String Examples](#v-ka-highchart-format-string-examples) - Examples of common 'format strings' used in Highcharts.

 ### v-ka-highchart Model